 Outdoor kitchens have existed for many years, but recently they are becoming more and more popular among homeowners, especially those who love hosting parties and entertaining guests.
 If you want to learn more about how to design an outdoor kitchen, read our guide below.
 From cost and ROI to must-have appliances, here is everything you need to know:

 WHAT FEATURES SHOULD MY OUTDOOR KITCHEN INCLUDE?

 When we hear the phrase “outdoor kitchen”, most of us imagine a simple grill and a few chairs.
-However, the idea of an outdoor kitchen is constantly expanding and in recent years, it has reached a whole new level.
+However, the idea of an outdoor or patio kitchen is constantly expanding and in recent years, it has reached a whole new level.

 Today, there are no limits for outdoor kitchen features.
 At the end of the day, it depends on your preferences and needs.
-If you don’t know where to start, read about these popular outdoor kitchen features and how they can improve your dining experience:
+If you don’t know where to start, read about these popular features and how they can improve your dining experience:

 - Cabinets – Most homeowners forget about outdoor kitchen cabinets, but they are essential for any outdoor kitchen.
 They will boost visual appeal and help you keep the space organized and neat.
 Plus, you won’t have to run to the indoor kitchen every time you need an extra plate or spoon.

 - Two-sided grill–A grill is an obvious choice for outdoor kitchens, but we recommend choosing the two-sided option.
 It’s perfect for cooking enthusiasts, but also families with vegans.
 You can use one grill for cooking meat and the other for vegetables.

 - Side burners–Instead of using the stove in your indoor kitchen, you can get the job done outside.
 Today, most modern grills have side burners and they are a must-have for larger outdoor gatherings.